behaack/SimpleFormManager-V2/README.md

 # Simple Form Manager V2

-Simple Form Manager is a javascript class you can use to manage your html forms.
+Simple Form Manager V2 (SFMv2) is a javascript class you can use to manage your html forms.
 It can be used with Angular, React, Vue or any other javascript library for framework.
+Good form management requires an an tremendous amount boilerplate and redundant code to manage state, and validate user input.
+Most solutions are complicated, highly opinionated and tend to be framework.
-It is also built to be unopinionated about what UI components you use.
-Use it with plain old html controls or use it with any one of the dozens of UI components available to you.

-Simple Form Manager does not takeover your forms or shroud your forms in obscurity so you do not understand what is happening to your data, FormManager is lightweight, simple and is easy to reason about.
+SFMv2 can be usued with any one of the dozens of UI components available to you.
+Simple Form Manager does not takeover your forms or shroud your forms in obscurity so you do not understand what is happening to your data, SFMv2 is lightweight, simple and is easy to reason about.
+SFMv2 internal objects are fully exposed to you, the developer, so you can see what is going with your data.

-Unlike with the first version of Simple Form Manager, this version does not require you to put a wrapper around your components for it to work.
-With Simple Form Manager V2 you just wire you component it and it works!
+SFMv2 is a complete re-write of the orginial Simple Form Manager and has a completely different interface.
+Unlike the original version of Simple Form Manager, this version does not <em>require</em> you to put a wrapper around your components for it to work.
+With Simple Form Manager V2 you just wire your components it, and it works!

+SFM and SFMv2 are inspired by Vuelidate, the excellent form validation system written for Vue.

 ## Installation
 ```